top of page

 Ingredients

-1 cup corn oil
+1 cup corn or canola oil, for frying

-1 lb boneless pork chops
+1 lb boneless pork chops, about 1/2-inch thick

 Kosher salt and freshly ground black pepper, to taste